markyoder/wasp_clone/wasphalite/README.md

 Conditional blocks can be activated with a defined or undefined variable or an expression that evaluates to true or false.

 `#if`, `#ifdef` and `#ifndef` indicate the start of a conditional block.
-Subsequently, an additional condition can be indicated by a `#elseif`, or `#else`, and finally terminated by a `#endif`.
+Subsequently, an additional condition can be indicated by `#elseif` or `#else`, and then finally terminated by a `#endif`.

 ```
 #if condition
 block
 #endif
 ```
 The above block will be emitted if the `condition` evaluates to true.
-The `condition` could be a variable name referencing a value that is true, or an attribute expression.
+The `condition` could be a variable name referencing a value that is true, or it could be an attribute expression.
 ```
 #if ted_present
 hello ted